cdl-geneseo/geneseo-dictionary/E/Essay-ing.md

 # Essay-ing

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Essay-ing

 Created by  Unknown User (met6), last modified by  Unknown User (kla8) on Nov 20, 2012

 Verb.
 The action of writing an essay.
 Usage: &quot;What did you do today?&quot; &quot;Oh, I've been essay-ing all day long now, and I'm still not finished.&quot;Talbot, E-H 2008  Only 19% of participants correctly identified this word, usage is declining.
 K. Andryshak, 2012